CoSPlan: Corrective Sequential Planning via Scene Graph Incremental Updates: Introduction

-While Scene Graph structured representations perform well in error-free sequence planning tasks, our evaluation shows that they struggle in error-prone ones.
-Specifically, they fail to internalize the sequence of steps and miss contextual cues needed to reach the goal.
-This is likely because solving corrective sequential planning in a single step, from the initial state to the final goal, is inherently difficult.
-VLMs lack representations of intermediate states and struggle with tracking the evolution of scenes across multiple actions.
-Addressing this, we propose \textbf{SGI} (\underline{\textbf{S}}cene \underline{\textbf{G}}raph \underline{\textbf{I}}ncremental updates), a novel training-free method that refines Scene Graphs step-by-step for each action, generating intermediate states.
-SGI significantly enhances VLM’s capability to i) handle long instruction sequences, ii) track evolving scenes, iii) detect and correct errors to reach the final goal, making corrective sequence planning more robust.
+While CoT \& SG are known to perform well on error-free planning tasks, we show that they struggle on \CP.
+They compress reasoning from initial to final state into a single step.
+This forces models to implicitly simulate (\textit{internalize}) long action sequences without explicit intermediate representations.
+To address this, we introduce \textbf{SGI (\underline{\textbf{S}}cene \underline{\textbf{G}}raph \underline{\textbf{I}}ncremental updates)}, a training-free method that represents \textit{images as text-based Scene Graphs} and \textit{refines them step-by-step}, explicitly generating intermediate states.
+Thus, SGI i) reduces long horizon reasoning burden, ii) tracks evolving scenes, and iii) detects and corrects errors, making corrective sequence planning significantly more robust.